 In sections 11.1-11.7, seven texts have been selected to illustrate an SFL approach to translation.
 They represent a variety of text-types and deal with several topics.
-They have been subdivided into the following four broad categories: 'divulgative', 'tourist', 'specialized' and 'literary'.
-For each category, different sample texts have been chosen: as regards the first one, a 'scientific' and an 'economic' article, while for the second, a guidebook.
+They have been subdivided into the following four broad categories: 'popularizing', 'tourist', 'specialized' and 'literary'.
+For each category, different sample texts have been chosen: as regards the first one, a 'science' and an 'economics' article, while for the second, a guidebook.
 The two 'specialized' texts concern the field of human sciences and are, respectively, a research paper in sociology and a research article in politics.
-For the 'literary' category, sample texts from postcolonial fiction and a children's book are proposed.
+For the 'literary' category, sample texts from postcolonial fiction and from a children's book are proposed.

-All of them concern the language pair English-Italian.
-An English sample ST (an excerpt of around 300 words from a wider text) is presented, followed by an analysis and discussion of some relevant problems posed by its translation into Italian.
+All of them concern the language pair English/Italian.
+An English sample ST (an excerpt of around 300 words) is presented, followed by an analysis and discussion of some relevant problems posed by its translation into Italian.
 The published TT is finally offered.
-No back translations of the Italian solutions are provided for this edition, since the main addressees are Italian-speaking students, who are required to translate into their native (or native-like) language.
+No back translations of the Italian solutions are provided here, since our main addressees are Italian-speaking students, who are required to translate into their native (or native-like) language.

-Both STs and their published Italian translations are authentic.
-We decided to work only with texts which already have an official translation to be able to combine an analysis of the process of translation with an evaluative one.
+The STs, as well as their published translations into Italian, are authentic.
+We decided to work only with texts that already have an official translation, with the aim of combining an analysis of the process of translation with an evaluative one.
 We believe that, in such a way, students can acquire skills as producers and analysts of texts.
 Indeed, it is assumed that in the classroom, either the ST is proposed for practical individual or group work, or both ST and its published TT are presented for analysis.
-Moreover, dealing with authentic texts translated by professional translators for a specific commissioner can offer students concrete hints of what happens in the publishing world.
+Moreover, dealing with authentic texts translated by professional translators for a specific commissioner can offer students a concrete hint of what happens in the publishing world.